crystal-lang/crystal-website/_posts/2023-01-24-placeos-environments.md

 ## How did you learn about the language, and what went into the process of choosing it for your stack?
 What alternatives did you evaluate, and what other languages are you using?

-I think we first noticed Crystal when Mike Perham, of Sidekiq fame, released a Crystal-lang client.
+I think we first noticed Crystal when Mike Perham, creator of Sidekiq, released a Crystal-lang client.

 We had been using Ruby for our platform and were hitting scalability limits.
 Originally we selected Ruby as it's a very expressive language and we had some experience with Rails.
 However, we ended up having to build our own IO reactor based on Libuv to get the performance we needed.
 Ruby being released in 1996 meant its design pre-dates things like epoll, for high performance IO, which debuted in 2002.